wd5gnr/Elf-RcForth/readme.md

 -NN - negative decimal number (when BASE=10)
 0xNN - unsigned hex number (any BASE; x is not case sensitive) 0#nn - unsigned decimal number (any BASE)
-'X' - A single ASCII character pushed on the stack
+"X" - A single ASCII character pushed on the stack

 #### Arithmetic Operators:
 ```